Literary Fiction & Psychological Thriller Author Durai R.

 Available now

-A character-driven literary novel with psychological suspense elements about migration, love, and the moral cost of ambition.
+A character-driven literary novel about migration, love, and the moral cost of ambition.

 For readers who appreciate understated, character-driven novels like Jhumpa Lahiri's The Namesake or Kazuo Ishiguro's The Remains of the Day.